runwayml/learn/docs/README.md

 <br>

 ## Welcome!
 👋 We are excited to have you here.
-RunwayML aims to make machine learning (ML) techniques accessible to students, creative practitioners from a wide range of disciplines, and anyone curious about machine learning.
+RunwayML aims to make machine learning (ML) techniques accessible to students, creative practitioners from a wide range of disciplines, and anyone curious about the topic.
 If this is your first time visiting RunwayML, start with our [installation guide](getting-started/installation).

 After installing, learn how to browse and run machine learning models inside of RunwayML with our [introductory guide to using models](how-to/use-models) -- no coding required.